 The first of two Viking spacecraft that will land on Mars next year was launched from Cape Canaveral, U.

-The first of two Viking spacecraft that will land on Mars next year was launched from Cape Canaveral, U.S.A. on Wednesday (20 August).
+Background: The first of two Viking spacecraft that will land on Mars next year was launched from Cape Canaveral, U.S.A. on Wednesday (20 August).

 The launch, which followed two earlier postponements because of component malfunctions, went smoothly and exactly on schedule.